FRSCS Sturgeon Education Program reaches over 40,000 students every year! New curriculum available!

 “Youth play a huge role in conservation and the sustainability of our earth," said Rick Hansen, Honourary Chair of the Society.

-"Providing them with knowledge and skills ensures that students have the opportunity to learn about this amazing species and help find solutions for its survival.
-It is with the support of organizations like HSBC Bank Canada that make the HSBC Fraser River Sturgeon Education Program possible."
+"Providing them with knowledge and skills ensures that students have the opportunity to learn about this amazing species and help find solutions for its survival."

 Twenty copies of the award-winning book, “Tale of a Great White Fish,” are provided to each classroom that teaches the program.
 For more information about the FRSCS Sturgeon Education program, click here.